borh/papers/register-database-model.md

 As far as the authors know, such an ontology does not yet exist.
 Therefore, for the purposes of this study, we will seek to find which parts of the metadata influence linguistic variation.

+In addition, readability [@Sato2008; @Tanaka2010] is an influential factor in/measure of ...

 ## Hierarchical Classification

 [@babbar2013maximum]